tiagocarvalho-itsector/mf-home-banking-app/README.md

 ### Running the Applications

-You need to run all applications att the same time.
+You need to run all applications at the same time.

 ```bash
 # Create types (webpack module federation plugin)